Password Strength: Audit Your Accounts Today

 1. What the user knows.
 In other words, a password.

 2. What the user has.
-This is your answer from the list of security questions with which you’re provided to verify your identity upon logging in.
+This is your answer to the list of security questions with which you’re provided to verify your identity upon logging in.

 3. Who the user is.
 This is a face or fingerprint scan.